stepleton/cameo/aphid/README.md

   (Even a relatively small microSD card could easily store several thousand hard drive image files.)

-* A "magic blocks" mechanism: if the Apple attempts to read or write to a block outside of the valid range of block addresses, the `profile.py` program running on the ARM will dispatch the request to a configurable external handler.
-This handler can service the read or write request as it chooses.
-  For example, the Apple might write `http://en.wikipedia.org` to (invalid) block address $123456, and then reads from this block and the blocks immediately following would "magically" contain the text of English Wikipedia's front page.
-(The Apple would require modified disk drivers to take advantage of this functionality.)

-* A "hard drive image file selector" disk image: a special disk image that boots into a program that communicates with Cameo/Aphid using the "magic block" mechanism (above) and allows the user to choose a particular hard drive image file from a menu.

 * An Aphid-specific level translator PCB design instead of configurable, multi-purpose Cameo and its plugboard: it may be possible for the PCB to be a two-layer design, offering significant cost advantages.
 An integral DB-25